TUD-IMB/fosanalysis/doc/GettingStarted.md

 It is generally recommendend, to install it in a virtual environment, which is not scope of this tutorial.

-In order to obtain the one of the development versions:
+In order to obtain one of the development versions:
 - clone or download the project from [GitHub](https://github.com/TUD-IMB/fosanalysis).
 - install the required dependencies:
     - `scipy`, see [scipy.org](https://scipy.org) for the documentation.